Rabiu-Adeola-Mustapha/Serverless-Boiler-Template/README.md

 # Serverless-Boiler-Template
-A Node Boiler-Template for Serverless
+A NodeJs Boiler-Template for Serverless Application